nodejs/wiki-archive/Vim-Plugins.md

 ## General

 * [Node.vim](https://github.com/moll/vim-node) Tools and utilities to make Vim superb for developing with Node.js.
-Like [Rails.vim](https://github.com/tpope/vim-rails) for Node.
+Like [Rails.vim](https://github.com/tpope/vim-rails) for Ruby on Rails.

 ## Linter